webplaytestxyz/AI_Mouse_Finds_Cheese/README.md

 <h1>AI Mouse Finds Cheese — Q-Learning Demo</h1>

-<p>A polished, single-file browser demo that teaches core reinforcement-learning concepts with an adorable visual: a mouse learns to find cheese in procedurally generated mazes using tabular Q-learning.
+<p>A polished, single-file browser demo that teaches core reinforcement-learning concepts with an adorable visual: a mouse learns to find cheese in procedurally generated mazes using tabular <a href="https://en.wikipedia.org/wiki/Q-learning">Q-learning</a>.
 Ready-to-run, highly hackable, and ideal for demos, teaching, quick experiments, or as a starting point for sim-to-real robotics research.</p>

 <h2>Why this repo matters</h2>
 <ul>